iderex/chemi/README.md

 ### Method 1:

-Run the shell script on a Mac...
+Run the shell script on a Mac/Linux...
 ```
 $ bash run.sh
 ```